Five Condo Loan Rules That Just Changed

 If you're shopping for a condo now in Colorado, California, Oregon, or Texas, this widens the field of buildings that can actually produce a competitive agency loan.
 That matters most in the markets where condo inventory leans toward small buildings, older conversions, or investor-heavy complexes — which is most of the markets we cover.

 The changes that took effect in March were one part of a broader set of guideline updates that also touched income calculation rules for self-employed and variable-income borrowers.
-We'll cover those separately.
-(Internal placeholder: link to forthcoming FNMA income article at /articles/fnma-income-rules-march-2026 when it ships.)
+We cover those in the March income-rule changes.

 The Takeaway